Dadar: Rail

 Dadar is a prominent railway terminus on both the Western and Central lines of the Mumbai Suburban Railway network.
 Being the only common railway station to both the Central and Western lines, it makes a transit point for many passengers traveling through Suburban Railway.

 Road

 Dadar east has been a key interchange point for those coming from Pune, Panvel and Navi Mumbai by road transport.
 A bus hub next to Dadar GPO is a destination point for many buses coming from out of Mumbai.

 Locally, Dadar is well connected to other neighborhoods of Mumbai, namely Matunga, Wadala, Parel-Prabhadevi, and Mahim.

 Metro

-Dadar West will be served by the underground Line 3 of Mumbai Metro.
+Dadar West is served by the underground Line 3 of Mumbai Metro.